-Discount rate: The discount rates used to measure the TPL was 7.00% as of June 30, 2018 and 2017, respectively.
+Discount rate: The discount rate used to measure the TPL was 7.00% for both June 30, 2019 and June 30, 2018.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rates and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
 Based on those assumptions, the Plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both June 30, 2018 and 2017.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both June 30, 2019 and 2018.